 Where a generation ago, parents would have piled their whole family into the Buick without a thought to seat belts, you may have noticed that today’s young parents are practically obsessed with safety, insisting their kids strap on their bike helmets and buckle up properly in their car seats.
 Things have changed.
-And that’s just how Safe Kids Canada likes it.
+And that’s just how Safe Kids Canada (now renamed to Parachute) likes it.

 The national injury prevention program of The Hospital for Sick Children in Toronto is behind many safety-related changes in Canadian society since 1992, such as banning baby walkers (2003) and lowering the temperature of hot water to prevent scalding (2004).
 And now, they have a new campaign aimed at keeping kids safe on the farm.